tidymodels/bonsai/tests/testthat/_snaps/lightgbm.md

         bill_length_mm ~ ., data = penguins)
     Condition
       Warning:
-      The following arguments cannot be manually modified and were removed: feature_fraction_bynode.
+      The argument `feature_fraction_bynode` cannot be manually modified and was removed.
       Error:
       !
 The supplied argument `mtry = 0.5` must be greater than or equal to 1.